arthur-ruxton/squareBrain/README.md

       Press start and an animated, somewhat randomized, <em>maze-generation</em> will begin, triggering a timer.
 Closely observing the <em>animated path-finder algorithm</em> may help you solve the puzzle.
     </li>
     <li>
-      <em>squareBrain() has three levels of complexity.</em> Navigate through all three mazes to complete the game.
+      squareBrain() has <em>three levels of complexity.</em> Navigate through all three mazes to complete the game.
     </li>
     <li>
       <em>Collect golden nugs</em> to increase your score as you go, they’re rarer and more valuable on harder levels.